Federal Energy Regulatory Commission, Department of Energy.

 Notice of information collection and request for comments.

-You may submit comments (identified by Docket No. IC17-1-000) by either of the following methods:
+A copy of the comments should also be sent to the Commission (identified by Docket No. IC20-11-000) by either of the following methods:

 Start Further Info

 Ellen Brown may be reached by email at DataClearance@FERC.gov, telephone at (202) 502-8663.

 Title: FERC-153, Generic Clearance for the Collection of Qualitative Feedback on Commission Service Delivery.

 OMB Control No.: 1902-0293.